 The information on governance included here supplements that described in the trustees' report and in the statement of trustees' responsibilities.
-After a structural review in 2019, the Trust has moved to a committee structure that is believed, to better able to deliver the appropriate challenge necessary and for the Trustees to be more effective in their roles.
+After a structural review in 2019, the Trust moved to a committee structure that is believed, to better able to deliver the appropriate challenge necessary and for the Trustees to be more effective in their roles.
 Through these sub committees the Trust has much more detailed oversight of the activities and affairs of the Trust and its schools.

-The full Board of Trustees met on 6 occasions during 20/21 and Committees met between 3 and 6 times, dependent on workload.
-The Finance, Audit and Risk Committee met 5 times, the Quality and Standards Committee met 6 times, the Personnel, Pay and Performance Committee met 3 times and the Safeguarding and Inclusion Committee met 3 times.
+The full Board of Trustees met on 6 occasions during 21/22 and Committees met between 3 and 6 times, dependent on workload.
+The Finance, Audit and Risk Committee met 5 times, the Quality and Standards Committee met 5 times, the Personnel, Pay and Performance Committee met 3 times and the Safeguarding and Inclusion Committee met 3 times.
 All Trustees are members of at least one Committee, with the Personnel, Pay and Performance Committee made up of the Chairs of the other 3 Committees along with other Trustees.

 Trustee Meetings attended Out of a possible

-Mrs J Moore 11 14
+Mrs J Moore 2 3

-Mr A Bindley 13 13
+Mr A Bindley 11 13

-Mrs L Pruden, Chair 13 13
+Mrs L Pruden, Chair 9 12

-Mrs A Davey, CEO and Accounting Officer 20 20
+Mrs A Davey, CEO and Accounting Officer 19 21

 Mr C Charteris 11 12

-Mr A Cummings (resigned 31 March 2021) 6 6

-Mrs J Edwards 11 11
+Mrs J Edwards 9 10

 Mrs J Woods 14 14

-Mr K Malde (resigned 16 September 2021) (sabbatical from 1 September 2020 to 31 August 2021) 0 0

 Mrs M Mottram 9 11

-Mrs C Green (sabbatical from 1 January 2021 to 31 August 2021) 4 4
+Mrs C Green 2 5

+Mr C Wright 4 5

+Mr P Winder 3 7

-During the year, no new Trustees have joined the board.
+During the year, two new Trustees have joined the board.
 One Trustee resigned due to personal reasons.
-Two Trustees took a sabbatical due to issues arising from the Coronavirus Pandemic.